alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 <figure>
   <img src="/img/japan/nara-temple.jpg" alt="Japanese temple with a group of people in the foreground">
-  <figcaption>A lot of people gather at Tōdai-ji during a regular visit day</figcaption>
+  <figcaption>A lot of people gather at Tōdai-ji during a regular visit day.</figcaption>
 </figure>

 After this, we moved to Osaka for the rest of the afternoon and evening.
 We had dinner in the popular **Dōtonbori** area and we walked around the crowded shopping area of downtown Osaka.
 Make sure you catch the billboard of the runner crossing the finish line, it somehow become the modern symbol of the city.

 <figure>
   <img src="/img/japan/osaka-dotonbori.jpg" alt="Crowded shopping center">
-  <figcaption>Yes, it's a crowded city, as most of the big cities in Japan.</figcaption>
+  <figcaption>Yes, Osaka is a crowded city, as most of the big cities in Japan.</figcaption>
 </figure>

 Modern Osaka resembles Tokyo, but people are proud of their city and of all the small cultural differences between it and the capital.
 Other popular areas in Osaka are: Namba, Umeda and Osaka Castle.